 - Do you want to do “Sabbath School” which is 6 weeks of school followed by a resting 7th week off?

 - Do you want to spread your school work out throughout the year and do year-round schooling with time off as you’d like through the year?

-- Are there times and days in your year that you are going to need off?
+- Are there times and days in your year that you will need off?

 Choosing a Planner

 There are lots of different ways and methods for planners – options for DIY, digital, printed, and pre-made.
-You can just use a spreadsheet if you want.
+You can just use a spreadsheet.
 You can make a bullet journal with your plans.
 You can use an official online homeschool or lesson planner.
 You can buy a teacher’s lesson planner.
-You can download a planner from a homeschool blogger or etsy.
+You can download a planner from a homeschool blogger or Etsy.
 I can’t tell you which one to use because this is a pretty personal preference, however, here are some ideas.